Value-Added Modeling 101: Using Student Test Scores to Help Measure Teaching Effectiveness

 VAMs use statistical methods to account for students' prior characteristics.

 There is no single VAM that all researchers use, but all of the models account in some way for the prior test scores of a teacher's students.
 One common VAM method works like this: Mr. Johnson teaches 6th grade math.
 To estimate his added value, statisticians obtain the 4th and 5th grade test scores of all his students, as well as information about their backgrounds (such as whether they were in a gifted program or a special education program).
 Those data are used to predict what the students' 6th grade math scores will be.
 Caryn and Darren are students in Mr. Johnson's class.
 Caryn's actual score on the 6th grade test is seven points higher than predicted; Darren's is two points lower.
 Mr. Johnson's value-added estimate is the average of the differences between the actual and predicted scores of Caryn, Darren, and the rest of the class.

 Value-added estimates enable relative judgments but are not absolute indicators of effectiveness.

 Because VAMs adjust for students' prior performance and background characteristics, one teacher's value-added estimate can be compared with another's.
 For this reason, VAMs are sometimes used to rank teachers who teach the same subject and grade level.
 However, there is no specific number that identifies “acceptable” performance.

-More Fact Sheets From the Measuring Teacher Effectiveness Series
+The Measuring Teacher Effectiveness Fact Sheet Series